-So, to become an efficient element of a layout, illustration applied in user interface should be:
+So, to become an efficient element of a layout, illustration applied in the user interface should be:

 — preferably straightforward and unambiguous

-— harmonic and corresponding with general stylistic concept of the interface
+— harmonic and corresponding with the general stylistic concept of the interface

 — improving usability and user experience in general

 — not overloading the screen or page.